-The organisational Duty of Candour provisions of the Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016 (The Act) and The Duty of Candour Procedure (Scotland) Regulations 2018 set out the procedure that organisations providing health services, care services and social work services in Scotland are required by law to follow when there has been an unintended or unexpected incident that results in death or harm (or additional treatment is required to prevent injury that would result in death or harm).
+The organisational Duty of Candour provisions of the Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016 (The Act) and The Duty of Candour Procedure (Scotland) Regulations 2018, the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 (England) and in NI there is a proposal for Statutory Duty of Candour and Being Open Framework currently under consultation, set out the procedure that organisations providing health services, care services and social work services in the UK are required by law to follow when there has been an unintended or unexpected incident that results in death or harm (or additional treatment is required to prevent injury that would result in death or harm).

 This is to ensure that if something goes wrong, in Health or Social Care Services, that the people affected are offered an explanation, an apology and an assurance that staff have learned from the error.
-The learning is shared across Scotland through the provision of this report.
+The learning is shared across our organisation through the provision of this report.